nuxeo/nuxeo-drive/nxdrive/updater/README.md

 #### Folders

-- `archive`: old/obsolete/non-wanted releases/betas.
-We keep it there for history only, nobody should use them.
+- `alpha`: early developement versions.
+It can be promoted to beta, in that case files are just **moved** from this folder to the `beta` one.
 - `beta`: all betas that are not releases.
 If one beta is going to be officially released, files are just **moved** from this folder to the `release` one.
 - `release`: all official releases.
-Very old ones should be **moved** to the folder `archives`.
-The TTL is not yet decided.

 #### Files